mroughan/RatPack.jl/README.md

 The package aims to provide means to perform all of the standard, and some slightly non-standard ratings calculations.
-The supported systems are currently simple versions of
+The supported systems are currently:

 + Massey
 + Colley
 + Massey-Colley (the "Colleyized Massey method" of Langville and Meyer, p.25)
 + Elo
++ EloF (a version of Elo that allows factors such as home-ground advantage)
 + Keener

 Along with the utility update methods